peytoncordero/DRI25/html-css.md

 On Windows, click the `projects` folder icon on your desktop.
 Navigate to `projects`, then `htmlpractice`.
 Double click the `index.html` file.
 If it does not open in a browser, right click the `index.html` icon and select "Open with..." from the menu.
 Select Firefox or Google Chrome from the app list that appears.

 <Info>__Tip__:
 You can also use the Live Server plugin to open it within VS Code.
-Right-click `index.html`
+Right-click `index.html` and left-click `Open With live Server`
 </Info>

 ### What Happens?

 When you open the empty template, you'll see only a blank web page.
 Open your secondary menu (right click on Windows, hold <kbd>control</kbd> and click with macOS) and view the page source.